dgwhited/guardduty-runbooks/runbooks/discovery-iamuser-anomalousbehavior.md

 **Remediation recommendations:**

 If this activity is unexpected, your credentials may be compromised.
-For more information, see [Remediating compromised AWS credentials](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_remediate.html#compromised-creds).
+For more information, see [Remediating potentially compromised AWS credentials](https://docs.aws.amazon.com/guardduty/latest/ug/compromised-creds.html).